beesness/game/README.md

 #### (2b) **Replant the garden!**

-Count the flowers left in the *garden of Commons*.
-There are two scenarios:

-1. **Beesness as usual**

-	If there are **more flowers than players**, *replant* **one flower per player**: take flowers from the *pile of unplanted flowers* and add them to the *garden*.
+Replant **one flower per player**: take flowers from the *pile of unplanted flowers* and add them to the *garden*.

-	> For example: if there are 4 players and 6 flowers left, add 4 flowers from the *pile of unplanted flowers* to the *garden*.
+> For example: if there are 4 players, add 4 flowers from the *pile of unplanted flowers* to the *garden*.
-2. **Beesaster**

-	If the **flowers left are equal or less than the players**, the game enters *beesaster mode*.

-	Remember, if the garden runs out of flowers, at any point during the game, everybody loses immediately.
-To avoid this, every player decides if they are **willing to donate any of their bees** in exchange for new flowers.

-	Each beesness card can get you 1 flower.

-	Reveal your choice at the same time as everyone else, using your hand in a rock-paper-scissors style: closed fist means you are unwilling to donate bees, 1 means willing to donate 1, 2 means 2 etc.

-	* If everyone is willing to **donate at least one bee**, then you can replant as many flowers as the number of donated bees.
-Put the cards you are donating onto their stack next to the bank, and add new flowers to the garden.

-	* Otherwise, no flowers are replanted this round.

 #### (2c) Move the die to the next space on the **calendar** to keep track of the rounds.